catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

 **read - read values from stdin**

-The `read` command is a shell builtin that read a single line of standard input.
+The `read` command is a shell builtin that reads a single line of standard input.
 It can read data from standard input, or if redirected, from a file.

  - `read [-options] [variable...]`
     - it can handle one or more variables to hold the input value (it assigns fields from stdin to the specified variables)